Gurobi/docker-python/README.md

 ... where `$PWD` is the current directory.

-If you need to use a Compute Server, Gurobi Cloud or a token server, you can mount the client license file in readonly mode from the local location `$PWD`:
+If you need to use a specific license, you can mount the client license file in readonly mode from the local location `$PWD`:

 ```console